Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-qbaev-b4lbQ.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: How can I help with translation- the Spanish one looks like Google Translator?
 https://www.youtube.com/watch?v=qbaev-b4lbQ
+This question was possibly duplicated with a more recent answer: [February 11th, 2020 Livestream Q&A: How does one help with localisation?](./yt-uLblaRDOX4Y.md) https://www.youtube.com/watch?v=uLblaRDOX4Y

 ### Topics
 * [Community](../topics/community.md)